top of page

 To make the meatballs:

-Add the onions, red chilli, cilantro, garlic, coriander powder and water to a blender and purée to form a thick, smooth paste.
-Set the blender aside unwashed for the purée for the curry.
+Add the onions, red chilli, cilantro, garlic, coriander powder, and water to a blender and purée to form a thick, smooth paste.
+Set the blender aside unwashed to purée the curry.

-Mix the paste with the meat and salt till the ingredients are evenly incorporated and the mix is slightly sticky, using your hands is the easiest and best.
-Make a small teaspoon-sized meatball and fry it in a small pan.
-Taste and adjust salt and spices as needed. the meatballs should be delicately flavoured and seasoned.
+Mix the paste with the meat and salt until the ingredients are evenly incorporated and the mix is slightly sticky.
+Using your hands is the easiest and best method.
+Please make a small teaspoon-sized meatball and fry it in a small pan.
+Taste and adjust salt and spices as needed.
+The meatballs should be delicately flavoured and seasoned.

 Divide the meat mixture into 12 portions and make small meatballs, about golf ball size.
 Set aside in the fridge to chill and firm up.